pspn/TTS-Flask-WebApp/README.md

 # TTS-Flask-WebApp
 A web application built with Flask that converts user-input text to speech using Google Cloud Text-to-Speech API.

-Sure, here is a basic README.md file template for your project.
-You can modify it according to your project's requirements.

-# Text2Speech-WebApp

-Text2Speech-WebApp is a simple Flask-based web application that converts user-input text to speech using Google Cloud Text-to-Speech API.

 ## Features

 - Converts user-input text into speech